A Descriptive and Normative Theory of Human Beliefs in RLHF: Empirical Study of Impact of Agent-Labeler Disagreements on Policy Learning

 We first collect 100 random trajectories (enough to guarantee a nearly optimal-within-class post-RLHF policy) of the agent traversing the gridworld environment that terminate either in the goal state or in the cliff state.
 We denote $\epsilon$ as the $\epsilon$-greedy noise impacting the post-RLHF policy of the agent and $\epsilon'$ as the $\epsilon$-greedy noise assumed by the labeler and determining the labeler's preferences.
 The values of $\epsilon$ and $\epsilon'$ may be different.
 We denote the labeler's belief about agent's capability $Q^{\pi_{\text{belief}}^{\epsilon'}}(s,a)$.
 We denote the post-RLHF agent capability as $Q^{\pi_{\text{post}}^{\epsilon}}(s,a)$.
 We vary the values of $\epsilon$ and $\epsilon'$ to show the impact of agent-labeler disagreements on the post-RLHF policy's expected return.

-We use $Q^{\pi_{\text{belief}}^{\epsilon'}}(s,a)$ to generate synthetic preference data using the using the belief-based preference model shown in Equation \ref{eqn:beliefBT}.
-We use these preferences to train the agent using using Contrastive Preference Learning (CPL)~\citep{cpl}, a scalable algorithm for regret-based RLHF.
-See Appendix \ref{sec:gridworld_hyperparameters} for the hyperparameters used in this experiment.
+We use $Q^{\pi_{\text{belief}}^{\epsilon'}}(s,a)$ to generate synthetic preference data using the belief-based preference model shown in Equation \ref{eqn:beliefBT}.
+We use these preferences to train the agent using Contrastive Preference Learning (CPL)~\citep{cpl}, a scalable algorithm for regret-based RLHF.

 Table~\ref{tab:gridworld_results} shows the average returns of the post-RLHF policies.
 The highest return generally comes when the $\epsilon'$-greedy noise assumed by labeler is closest to the $\epsilon$-greedy noise impacting the agent's policy.
 We see that for lower values of epsilon ($\epsilon = 0 \;\&\; 0.1$), preferences given under the optimal advantage function ($\epsilon' = 0$) provide the highest returns.
 However, this strategy becomes a hindrance for effective RLHF as the action noise increases, as seen when $\epsilon = 0.3 \;\&\; 0.5$.
 This is due to the fact that the post-RLHF policy learns to walk near the dangerous cliffs, often falling off, since the labeler assumed too low of a noise level.
 Walking near the cliffs is only optimal when the agent has a very low epsilon value.
 These results serve as a proof of concept for how agent-labeler disagreements can arise in practice and how they can be exacerbated by agent limitations that may be unknown to the labeler.